asifkhan636/subwhisper/README.md

 conda activate subwhisper
 ```

-This installs Python, `torch`, `pyannote.audio`, `whisperx`, and other
+This installs Python, `torch`, `pyannote.audio`, `speechbrain`, `whisperx`,
-dependencies.
-Versions of `torch` and `pyannote.audio` are pinned to
+and other dependencies.
+Versions of `torch`, `pyannote.audio`, and
-ensure compatibility with WhisperX's diarization models.
-The `torch`
+`speechbrain` are pinned to ensure compatibility with WhisperX's
-entry is CPU‑only by default; edit `environment.yml` to choose a
+diarization models.
+The `torch` entry is CPU‑only by default; edit
+`environment.yml` to choose a
 CUDA‑enabled build or add optional packages.

 #### Upgrading dependencies

-If you need newer features from `pyannote.audio` or `torch`, update the
+If you need newer features from `pyannote.audio`, `torch`, or `speechbrain`, update the
 version pins in `environment.yml` (or run `pip install --upgrade torch
-pyannote.audio`) and ensure that you download models compatible with the
+pyannote.audio speechbrain`) and ensure that you download models compatible with the
 new versions.
 Refer to the respective project documentation for
 migration notes.